kenesu-h/sys-hidplus-client-rs/README.md

 # Download and Usage
 Download the latest version of the client from
 [the releases page](https://github.com/kenesu-h/sys-hidplus-client-rs/releases).
+Extract it into a folder; preferably one dedicated to the client.

 This client supports Windows, Mac OS X, and GNU/Linux, although support for the latter two have not been tested since I lack machines for both.
 You may have to